andrd3v/dcdev/README.md

   objc_release(v3);
 }
 ```
-First – we need to get the certificate via _generateCertificateChainWithCompletion, and then pass it to __74__DCCertificateGenerator_generateEncryptedCertificateChainWithCompletion___block_invoke – where it will be passed to _encryptData, the place where the token is created.
-In short, all this is about obtaining two root certificates from the keychain – in theory this can be reversed or the logic replicated (which I very much doubt, since it involves the keychain), but obtaining the certificate happens in __DeviceIdentityIssueClientCertificateWithCompletion_block_invoke.
-Here are example certificates from the argument:
+Conceptually, `_generateCertificateChainWithCompletion` retrieves a small certificate chain from the keychain and passes it into `__74__DCCertificateGenerator_generateEncryptedCertificateChainWithCompletion___block_invoke`, which then hands it to `_encryptData`, where the final token is constructed.
+For our purposes, the important point is that two root certificates are fetched from the keychain in `__DeviceIdentityIssueClientCertificateWithCompletion_block_invoke`; representative examples are shown below:
 ```
 -----BEGIN CERTIFICATE-----
 MIIDPjCCAuWgAwIBAgIGAZhghIx7MAoGCCqGSM49BAMCMFMxJzAlBgNVBAMMHkJh